Chas McCormick Player Props: Astros vs. Rays

 Chas McCormick At The Plate

-- McCormick has driven in a run in 21 games this year (33.3%), including 13 games with more than one RBI (20.6%).
-He has also driven home three or more of his team's runs in four contests.
+- McCormick has had an RBI in 21 games this season (32.8%), including 13 multi-RBI outings (20.3%).
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 41.3% of his games this year, with more than one run scored in 6.3%.
+- He has scored in 26 games this year (40.6%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.